Edmonton Green Shopping Centre: History and structure

 The airy South Mall leading north is sheltered by a translucent roof and lined with a mix of shops.
 Leading off is the library and offices on three floors which was converted from a former departmental store.
 In the library, memorial boards to local people, from the old Town Hall can be viewed.
 The Market Square is a covered area (originally open to the elements) lit by clerestory windows.
 The market stalls today are permanent fixtures.
-The big, bustling no-frills market is popular with shoppers with a good range of goods, particularly - greengrocery.
+The big, bustling no-frills market is popular with shoppers with a good range of goods, particularly – greengrocery.

 The North Mall is treated differently, in the harder spirit of the late 1960s: a concrete coffered roof alternates with open light-wells, and ends in an open square, with two levels of shops and two stories of flats above; brutalistic, dark brick and shuttered concrete.
 The backdrop rising from the deck above North Mall is composed of huge slabs of system-built flats which the borough built so keenly at the time.

-It was redeveloped in 2008 with a new large ASDA supermarket.
+It was redeveloped in 2008 with a new large ASDA supermarket, which replaced the previous leisure centre that was situated there.

 In 2018, Crosstree Real Estate purchased the centre for £72 million.